DOT Regulations for Car Haulers

 Does a Car Hauler Need To Have a CDL?

-If you’re looking to become a commercial driver, start by registering in the state where you reside.
-You'll need to pass a written permit test to prove your knowledge, get a Commercial Driver Learner Permit and hold it for a certain period of time before moving on to a physical driving test.
+your knowledge, get a Commercial Driver Learner Permit, and hold it for a certain period before moving on to a physical driving test.
 Once these steps have been completed, you'll be ready to hit the road as an official commercial driver!
-Must visit the website link.
+You must visit the website link.

 What Is a Class A CDL?

 If you want to haul a combination of vehicles with a Gross Combination Weight Rating (GCWR) that is 26,001 pounds or more, then you need to have a Class A CDL.
 That includes towed vehicles whose Gross Vehicle Weight Rating (GVWR) exceeds 10,000 pounds.
-This license opens up the possibility for hauling cars in trailers as long as 50 feet and even up to seven or nine car trailers.
+This license opens up the possibility for hauling cars in trailers as long as 50 feet and even up to seven or nine-car trailers.
 Get your Class A CDL today and hit the road!
-Also, take a look at Drug and Alcohol Program policy.
+Also, take a look at the Drug and Alcohol Program policy.

 Can I Secure a CDL Without Attending Truck Driving School?